leidZhang/QCar-Remote-Control/README.md

 - Toggle Lights On/Off:
   <br>Press A button on the steering wheel controller to turn the QCar's light on and off, enhancing visibility during different conditions.

+## Future Work
+Implement video data streaming from the QCar to the workstation.

 ## License
 This project is licensed under the Apache-2.0 license - see the LICENSE file for details.